 Improve physical vitality and recovery with our space-age CVAC hypobaric chamber technology.
 Repair your body’s stem cells, and boost your ability to perform and recover using cyclic altitude training.

-What Are The Benefits of a CVAC Hypobaric Chamber Session?
+The Benefits of a CVAC Hypobaric Chamber Session

 Who Can Benefit From CVAC Therapy?

-The CVAC hypobaric chamber therapy is useful for many body types.
-Those who suffer from overwhelming fatigue, or other physical limitations that hinder everyday lifestyle enjoyment, will experience great improvement in vitality and energy.
-And those who are already at a peak level of physical fitness can also benefit.
+CVAC sessions are accessible and beneficial for people of all sizes and fitness levels.
+While those who suffer from overwhelming fatigue or other physical limitations that hinder everyday lifestyle enjoyment will experience great improvement in vitality and energy, people who are already at peak physical fitness can also gain tremendous benefits from CVAC therapy.

 The therapy is easy.
 All you need to do is sit and relax in the pod, while an external pump adjusts the barometric pressure inside, simulating increases and decreases in altitude.